 Intend to release at least £10,000

 Having an existing mortgage secured against your home doesn’t prevent you from releasing equity.
-Providing you can clear your existing mortgage upon completion of your Lifetime Mortgage, either with the funds you release or with other savings you may have, you can still be eligible for equity release.
+Providing you can clear your existing mortgage on completion of your lifetime mortgage, either with the funds you release or other savings you may have, you can still be eligible for equity release.

-As there is no requirement to make any payments when you release equity with a Lifetime Mortgage, the true cost comes in the build up of interest over time.
+With a lifetime mortgage, as there is no requirement to make any payments when you release the equity the cost comes from the build up of interest over time.
 Some products will offer the option to make voluntary payments to reduce this cost, however.

 The Equity Release Council (ERC) is the voluntary trade body that oversees the equity release sector.
-They ensure that their members uphold certain values and standards of conduct through several product safeguards aimed to protect customer needs.
+It ensures that its members uphold certain values and standards of conduct through several product safeguards aimed at protecting customers.

 A no-negative-equity guarantee, meaning you will never need to pay back more than the value of your home

-The guaranteed right to remain in your home for life or until you enter permanent long-term care
+The guaranteed right to remain in your home for life or until you enter long-term care

 The freedom to move home should you wish, providing that your new property continues to meet the lender’s security criteria on your loan

-An interest rate that is either fixed for life, or where variable has a fixed upper limit for your lifetime
+An interest rate that is either fixed, or a variable rate with a fixed upper limit for the life of the loan

-A fully qualified adviser will be best placed to explain these risks to you, as well as explain the plans that are available to mitigate some of these impacts should you be concerned.
+A fully qualified adviser will be able to explain these risks to you, as well as the plans available that could mitigate some of them if you’re concerned.

-It is a requirement of the Financial Conduct Authority (FCA) that you receive advice from a fully qualified adviser before proceeding with equity release.
+It is a requirement of the Financial Conduct Authority (FCA) that you receive advice from a fully qualified adviser before going ahead with equity release.